DEVICE PRODUCT DEVELOPMENT

 Software (SW)

 Generally peripheral to device engineering.
-Most critical device-related responsibilities are the mobile app (works closely with ID) and data infrastructure (works closely with FW/Algo).
+The critical device-related work is the mobile app (with ID) and data infrastructure (with FW and Algo).

 Algorithm (Algo)

-Responsible for creating algorithms to turn the data from the sensors into a digital biomarker.
-Works closely with Firmware and Software
+Turns raw sensor data into a digital biomarker.
+Works closely with FW and SW.

 Overarching